robenkleene/design-references/houdini/houdini-network-editor.md

 - `⇥`: Add a node
 - You can drag out a connection and then click `⇥` to add an object already connected
 - `⌥←`: Return from viewing inside and object
+- You can drag out a connection, and then hit `⇥` to add an object, and the object will automatically be connected.